Lifailon/WinAPI/README.md

 Processing of simultaneous requests from several clients (managed to test three simultaneous connections).

-If the previous request has not been processed yet and a new request from the same client arrives, the server terminates with an error, this behavior was detected in the browser when quickly refreshing pages, to handle this event is implemented automatic restart of the server.
+If the previous request has not been processed yet and a new request from the same client arrives, the server terminates with an error, this behavior was detected in the browser when quickly refreshing pages, to handle this event is implemented **automatic restart of the server**.
 For Web-client such restart is processed without error and in the process of page refresh the response of the last request is returned.

 In Invoke-RestMethod and curl, interrupting the previous request and sending a new one to another endpoint works without error and the response of the last request is returned (taking into account the processing time of the previous one).